twee-devs/tweego-docker/README.md

-# tweego-docker
+# tweedevs/tweego

-A docker implementation for [Tweego](https://github.com/tmedwards/tweego), the command line compiler for Twine/Twee story formats, written in Go.
+[Tweego](https://github.com/tmedwards/tweego), is a command line compiler for Twine/Twee story formats, written in Go.

-## Getting Started
+## Supported Architectures

-These instructions will cover usage information and for the docker container
+Our images support multiple architectures such as x86-64, arm64 and armhf.
+We utilise the docker manifest for multi-platform awareness.
+More information is available from docker here and our announcement here.

-### Prerequisities
+## Prerequisities

 In order to run this container you'll need docker installed.